-The Divide receives its premiere in a co-production with London’s The Old Vic, directed by Annabel Bolton an associate director of The Old Vic.
+The Divide receives its premiere in a co-production with London’s The Old Vic, Edinburgh International Festival, and Karl Sydow, directed by Annabel Bolton an associate director of The Old Vic.

 The Old Vic performed at the first 1947 International Festival and regularly over the next decade.